AndreiMaga/GDM3-Login-Background-Changer/README.md

 ## Usage
-Please use .jpg files, it would make everything much more easyer
+Please use .jpg files, it would make everything much more easier

     chmod a+x changeTheme.sh
     ./changeTheme.sh